ERnsTL/flowd/README.md

 Using several components, a network can be built.
 It is like a graph of components or workers in a data factory doing one step in the processing.
 The application developer connects the output ports to other components' input ports and parameterizes the components.
 Most of the components will be off-the-shelf ones, though usually a few have to be written for the specific application project.
 In this fashion, the application is built.

+## FBP Runtimes

+There exist several FBP *runtimes*, which emphasize different aspects of FBP and realize the underlying concept in different ways.

+In general, ```flowd``` puts focus on:

+1. *Programming language independence.* Being able to easily mix different PLs in one FBP processing network.
+This enables to combine the strengths of different programming languages and systems into a FBP processing network.

+To this end, ```flowd``` uses the simplest way to communicate, which is common to all programming languages and that is reading and writing to/from standard input and standard output.
+If it were done differently, then it would become neccessary to create a *libflowd* or similar for interfacing with ```flowd``` and to write bindings to that, for each programming language.
+But not all PLs can import even a C library, let alone a library written in some other calling convention, because it does not fit their way of computing or internal representations, abstractions etc. and you cannot expect every PL being able to import a library/package written in every other PL.
+And further, all the bindings to some *libflowd* would have to be maintained as well.
+So, since this path is not desireable, communication using STDIN and STDOUT was chosen, with STDERR being used for any status output, log messages etc.

+Also, if any complex data format were mandated (Protobuf, XML, JSON, ZeroMQ, MsgPack, etc.) then this would lock out languages where it is not available.
+Since all this is not desireable nor feasible, ```flowd``` cannot introduce any new protocols, any new data formats or require importing any of their libraries or bindings to these.
+Therefore a very simple, text-and-line-based and even *optional* framing format very similar to HTTP/1.x headers and MIME e-mail heders is used, since strings and newlines are available in every programming language and will most likely be available in times to come - well, unless the world decides not to use character strings any more ;-)

+2. *Re-use existing programs.* Every program, even a Unix pipe-based processing chain, which can output results either to a file or STDOUT, can be wrapped and re-used by ```flowd``` in an FBP processing network.
+Therefore, ```flowd``` can be used to extend the Unix pipe processing paradigm.

+2. *Easy to write components.* Open STDIN, read lines until you hit an empty line, parse the header fields, read the frame/IP body accordingly.
+Do some processing, write out a few lines of text = header lines, write out the body to STDOUT.
+If the component has anything to report, write it to STDOUT.
+No library to import, no complex data formats, no APIs.

+3. *Spreads across multiple cores.* The FBP networks of ```flowd``` - like those of other FBP runtimes and systems - intrinsically spread out to multiple CPUs resp.
+CPU cores.
+In the case of other systems it is because they are different threads, in ```flowd``` because they are seperate processes.
+This enables the saturation of all CPU cores and parallel processing to ensue in an easy way - simply by constructing a network of components, which all just read and write to/from STDIN and STDOUT.

+4. *Can spread across multiple machines.* Component ports are forwarded by the ```launch``` program to network connections resp. sockets, not in-memory pipes (though that is of course possible).
+This enables the creation of distributed systems using the built-in included functionality.
+So, the FBP network concept can spread to and harness the computing power of multiple machines, all managed from a central ```flowd``` process sitting on the master node.

+Downsides of this approach:

+1. *More copying.* This is a neccessary consequence since different programming languages are involved, which have different programming models, manage memory differently, manage objects and functions and methods totally differently.
+Therefore they need and require to be the masters of their own address space organization and each component runs as an own process.
+In order to communicate, data copying across these process and address space borders is neccessary.
+This is done via the reliable central entity in the operating system, the OS *kernel*.
+Therefore, system calls, CPU ring switches and buffer copying are the required consequence to cross these process borders.

+  Future note: It may be possible to create a production-mode version, where the inter-process communication is changed from network connections to in-process communication, which would reduce the amount of data copying.

+If you rather want to do FBP in Go, but prefer an in-process-communicating runtime/library for a single machine, then you might be interested in [goflow](https://github.com/trustmaster/goflow).
+Also check out the FBP runtimes and systems by J. Paul Morrison, NoFlo and their compatible runtimes.

 ## Features

 * TCP endpoints